evanwporter/Sloth/README.md

 Currently only indexing and resampling is supported.

-Benchmarks between Sloth and Pandas coming soon.
+More detailed and accurate benchmarks between Sloth and Pandas coming soon.

 This program is fast like [Flash](https://www.youtube.com/watch?v=dM-li2Cn5Pw).